alipali737/pen-test-docs/Operating Systems/Windows/Active Directory.md

 - Ensures that multiple objects aren't assigned the same SID.
 - The domain object SIDs are the domain SID combined with the RID number for the object.
 #### Primary Domain Controller (PDC) Emulator (*One per domain*)
+- The host with this role is the authoritative DC in the domain and would respond to authentication requests, password changes, and manage GPOs.
 #### Infrastructure Master (*One per domain*)

 ### Global Catalog